 - Nussbaum, A. D., & Dweck, C. S. (2008).
 Defensiveness versus remediation: Self-theories and modes of self-esteem maintenance.
 Personality and Social Psychology Bulletin, 34(5), 599–612.

 - Prinz, J. (2004).
 Embodied emotions.
-In Solomon, R. C. (Ed.)
-Thinking about feeling: Contemporary philosophers on emotions.
-Series in Affective Science.
-Oxford University Press: New York, US.
+In R. C. Solomon (Ed.), Thinking about feeling: Contemporary philosophers on emotions.
+Series in affective science.
+New York: Oxford University Press.

 - Shields, S. A., & Kappas, A. (2006).
 Magda B. Arnold’s contributions to emotions research.
 Cognition and Emotion, 20(7), 898–901.

 - Westphal, J. (2016).
-The Mind-Body Problem.
+The mind-body problem.
 Massachusetts Institute of Technology.
-MIT Press Books: Massachusetts, US.
+Massachussets: MIT Press Books.